ihmcroboticsdocs/ihmcroboticsdocs.github.io/README.md

 - If the publishing does not work, try running 'yarn install' and then 'yarn run build' in your website directory and then repeat the step above.
 - Ensure that in your GitHub repository settings, in GitHub pages the source is set to the gh-pages branch.

+VERSIONING:
+- If it is the FIRST TIME setting up your project repo's websitedocs folder with versioning, cd into your website directory and run the command: yarn examples versions

+This will generate a versions.js file which will generate a versions page listing all the site versions.
+Customize this file by entering your the URL where past versions of your project can be viewed and accessed as well as links to their docs and release notes.

+- If you are ready to finalize the documentation for a version, ensure that all your javadocs in the 'javadocs' folder in website/static are correct and the script replacestyles.sh has been run on them to adjust their css styling.
+Rename the javadocs folder to 'javadocs-version#' eg. 'javadocs-0.8.2' and make sure the link to the javadocs in projectnamejavadocs.md in your docs directory points to  https://ihmcroboticsdocs.github.io/projectreponame/javadocs-version#/overview-summary.html.
+- Run the command

+yarn run version <version-number>

+(for example yarn run version 0.8.3).
+This will preserve all documents in the docs directory and make them available as documentation for version 0.8.3.
+If this is the latest version, documents from this version will use the URL docs/doc1.html.
+For past versions, documents will use the URL docs/oldversionnumber/doc1.html.
+- Running the command again eg. yarn run version 0.9.0 will make version 0.9.0 the most recent set of documentation so documentation from version 0.8.3 will use the URL docs/0.8.3/doc1.html while documentation from version 0.9.0 will use docs/doc1.html.
+- Upon creating a version, only the files from the docs directory and the sidebar files (sidebars.json) will be stored as part of that version.
+Therefore, static files (such as those in the img and javadocs directory) will not be associated to a version automatically by docusaurus.
+This is why we rename the javadocs folder, once all javadocs are generated and the replacestyles.sh is run on it, to specify the version it belongs to.
+If changes are made to be incorporated into a new version, new javadocs must be generated into website/static/javadocs and replacestyles.sh must then be run before renaming to javadocs-version# and updating the link in projectnamejavadocs.md accordingly.
+After this is done, a new version can then be created by running the command stated above.
+- See the euclid and euclid-core repos for examples; visit https://docusaurus.io/docs/en/versioning for more help.

 Other things to note:
 - All documentation website related things are in the websitedocs folder of the project repo.
 - The Docs (all md files, as well as the md files that link to javadocs) are kept in the docs folder